 The seemingly incongruous juxtaposition, the often wildly unexpected pairing of two or more images and/or concepts: This is where Surrealism draws much of its power to affect consciousness, and The Question and Answer Game is no exception.

 The gift of resonance allows us to recognize veracity within what may at first appear to be an impossibly matched pair of answers and questions.
 The insights we experience aren’t necessarily grasped by the Mind, at least not at first, but they are nevertheless felt to be true.
-The pathway to this new awareness is more like a sudden expansion of consciousness, not the linear one we are used to in ordinary discourse.
-It feels more like the opening up that occurs when we hear a sound that is particularly resonant, like that of a bell or a tuning fork, and something within us moves suddenly in synchronous agreement.
+It feels like the opening up that occurs when we hear a sound that is particularly resonant, like that of a bell or a tuning fork, and something within us moves suddenly in synchronous agreement.

 This energetic affirmation, this felt sense of “Yes, that is so,” (often despite initial illogical appearance), is our guide to reading the results of Surrealist literary games, as well as interacting with haiku and other forms of literature and art that are intuition-based.
-We can’t rely on expectations, history, or habit.
 It is a felt experience, but where do we feel it?
 In our ‘gut,’ our heart, every cell of our being?
 Is our DNA doing a little dance of communion?
 I don’t believe that it is possible to exactly locate where the process occurs.
 Maybe it is all of the above.
 The point is that this experience is to a large extent internal.

 Why does this matter?
 If the assembly point of our reality and our sense of truth is internal, what does this mean?
 Perhaps if we can learn to trust this gift of resonance, we can learn to trust ourselves to determine what we will and will not align ourselves with, based on what feels most life-promoting, honest, and authentic.
 If we can learn to judge these things for ourselves maybe we will be less likely to be easily manipulated or swayed by the agendas of others.